sillevl/labict-citygame/game-creator/connection-with-hardware-and-game-management/api.md

 We thought it would be way better if the user could just send the json file to the Game Management in stead of having to use a usb stick or something like that so we decided to implement API inside our project.

 Because java doesn't have API build in we had to rely on some prebuild packages.
-We chose OkHttp,
+We chose OkHttp, OkHttp is an HTTP client for Android and Java applications with high speed and low bandwidth use.

 * ###